Liujiashu2018/marijuana-use-disorder/Final_Writeup.md

 </div>
 ```

-**Health**
+**Health**:
-The following bar plot shows that individuals with health problems have a higher percentage (20.7%) of SUD_MJ compared to those without health problems (13.6%).
-Please note that the survey data did not specify the specific health problems for individuals who rate their health as fair/poor.
+The health variable is categorized into two groups: with and without health problems.
+The bar plot shows that individuals with health problems have a higher percentage (20.7%) of SUD_MJ compared to those without health problems (13.6%).
+Please note that the survey data did not specify the specific health problems for individuals who rate their health as fair/poor, and we are not inferring any causal relationship between any potential health problem and marijuana use disorder here.

 ```r
 # health (0=w/o health problem: excellent/very good/good, 1=with health problem: fair/poor)